saif-ellafi/foundryvtt-mythic-gme/README.md

 ![](example-mythic-tools.png)

 * Scripts for rolling Fate Charts, Random Event and Scene Chaos Checks with configurable parameters
-* Scripts for Complex Questions and predefined focus events (Mythics Variations #1)
+* Scripts for Complex Questions, Backstory Generation and themed focus tables (Mythics Variations #1)
 * Persistently records current Chaos Rank
 * Allows Increasing and Decreasing Chaos Rank with a button
 * Roll Tables for manual use in Foundry
 * Configuration to point to custom Roll Tables to the Macros to customize your fate
 * Formatted Message macro allows styling a chat message (color, title, bold, etc)
+* Integration recommended with Dice So Nice! module for 3D dice support waits and builds up tension with them

 ### Persisted Configuration